dsmsuite/dsmsuite.github.io/_pages/about.md

 found at https://github.com/tecsoft/dsm-vs-addin.

 To achieve the goals above the following major modifications have been made:
--Converted it from a plug-in into a standalone application.
+* Converted it from a plug-in into a standalone application.
--Separated the C# code analyzer from the plug-in and converted it into command line executable.
+* Separated the C# code analyzer from the plug-in and converted it into command line executable.
--Separated the building of the DSM model from the plug-in and converted it into command line executable.
+* Separated the building of the DSM model from the plug-in and converted it into command line executable.
--Added command line code analyzers for C++, Java, UML and Visual Studio.
+* Added command line code analyzers for C++, Java, UML and Visual Studio.

 I also did some cleanup of the code and used resharper to fix coding issues.